Get insider access

 Our Verdict

 The JBL Tune 770NC are great for neutral sound listening.
-Their default sound profile supplies a good amount of boom, balanced mids, and bright treble.
+Their default sound profile supplies a good amount of boom, balanced mids, and a present treble.
 You can adjust their EQ using the companion app, as well.
 You can listen over Bluetooth or wired with a variety of devices, too.
 However, their small ear cups limit how comfortable they feel for extended periods and can cause frequency response inconsistencies between different people.
-They're also closed-back headphones, so the passive soundstage won't wow you with an open and spacious sound.
+They're also closed-back headphones, so the passive soundstage won't wow you with an open, spacious sound.

 Pros